callahantiff/owl-nets/docs/index.md

 | Description                                                                                   | Data Source            |
 |:---------------------------------------------------------------------------------------------:|:----------------------:|
-| Human Protein-protein interactions that participate in the biological process of angiogenesis | Gene Ontology; Uniprot
+| Human Protein-protein interactions that participate in the biological process of angiogenesis | Gene Ontology; Gene Ontology Annotations